sneakysneak/docs/pages/connector-authentication/sugarcrm.md

 SugarCRM uses OAuth 2 Password Credentials.

 If installing the SugarCRM connector using Cyclr's API, we won’t redirect your users to the SugarCRM sign-in screen.
 Instead, it requires three account connector properties to be provided: **Domain**, **Username** and **Password**.
-Please note that whether authenticating through the API, or through the UI - Client ID and Client Secret are **not** required.

 First provide a SugarCRM Domain: